How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 Listing Optimization

 Listing optimization is the art and science of refining your product page to maximize traffic and conversions.
 A great listing includes a keyword rich title, compelling images, informative bullet points, and a detailed description.
-Remember that most shoppers make a purchase decision within the first 3 seconds, and that judgment is almost entirely visual.
+Remember that most shoppers make a purchase decision within the first three seconds, and that judgment is almost entirely visual.
 High resolution product photos can convert up to 94% higher than low resolution ones.
-Also, with over 70% of Amazon shopping happening on mobile devices, ensure your content is easy to scan on a small screen.

 Product Photography and Packaging